radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/03-oracle-recommendations.md

 ### Software

-The certified environment matrix is available on the Brainwave GRC documentation site [here](../../igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments)
+The certified environment matrix is available on the Identity Analytics documentation site [here](../../igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments)

 It is recommended that the Oracle environment be entirely dedicated to the Identity Analytics solution.